geopm/geopm/service/docs/source/admin.rst

 Guide for Service Administrators
 ================================

-This documentation covers some of the aspects of the GEOPM Service that are important to system administrators.
-These include how the GEOPM Service is integrated with the Linux OS, which directories are created and modified by the GEOPM Service, how the files in those directories are used, and a command line tool to configure the GEOPM Service.
-Additional information is available on other pages:
+This guide covers GEOPM's integration with the Linux OS, directories influenced by GEOPM, the utilization of files within those directories, and a command-line tool for configuring the GEOPM Service.
+For further details, explore the subsequent sections:

 - :doc:`Install Guide <install>`
 - :doc:`Security Guide <security>`